 This is any benefit that you may be offered to encourage you to take part in a market research project (previously also sometimes referred to as ‘honorarium’).

-BHBIA Guidelines recommend that the amount should be appropriate to the nature of the market research and the time or effort involved in taking part – for members of the public it’s a token of appreciation rather than a professional fee.
+BHBIA Guidelines recommend that the amount should be appropriate to the nature of the market research and reasonable in view of the time or effort involved in taking part, and the experience/skills of the people involved.
 Pharmaceutical companies have internally approved maximum levels for incentive payments, to ensure that they cannot be seen as promotional.
 These will vary from company to company and are adjusted over time.
 This means you may be offered different incentive payments for research projects, even if the research itself involves a similar amount of your time.

 Before you take part in the market research, it must be made clear to you when you can expect to receive the incentive and who will be responsible for this.